awsdocs/aws-cpp-developer-guide/doc_source/basic-use.rst

         Initialize and set options to use the AWS SDK for C++.
     :keywords:

-To use the |sdk-cpp|, you should properly initialize it with :code:`Aws::InitAPI` before creating service clients and using them.
-You should then shut down the SDK with :code:`Aws::ShutdownAPI`.

-Both of these functions take an instance of :aws-cpp-struct:`Aws::SDKOptions
-<aws_1_1_s_d_k_options>`, which you can use to set additional run-time options for SDK calls.
+Applications that use the |sdk-cpp| must initialize it.
+Similarly, before the application terminates, the SDK must be shut down.
+Both operations accept configuration options that affect the initialization and shutdown processes and subsequent calls to the SDK.

 .. _sdk-initializing:

 Initializing and Shutting Down the SDK
 ======================================

+All applications that use the |sdk-cpp| must include the file :file:`aws/core/Aws.h`.

+The |sdk-cpp| must be initialized by calling :code:`Aws::InitAPI`.
+Before the application terminates, the SDK must be shut down by calling :code:`Aws::ShutdownAPI`.
+Each method accepts an argument of :aws-cpp-struct:`Aws::SDKOptions<aws_1_1_s_d_k_options>`.
+All other calls to the SDK can be performed between these two method calls.

+Best practice requires all |sdk-cpp| calls performed between :code:`Aws::InitAPI` and :code:`Aws::ShutdownAPI` either to be contained within a pair of curly braces or be invoked by functions called between the two methods.

-A basic skeleton application looks like this:
+A basic skeleton application is shown below.

 .. code-block:: cpp